 From the gathering, the herbalist would summon a few volunteers suffering from different ailments.
 He would ask each one of them what was troubling them.
 The diseases ranged from headache, backache, toothache, blurred vision, stiff joints, partial deafness, dizziness, memory lapse, heartburn, high blood pressure etcetera.

 An aide would be asked to administer a spoonful of medicine to each of the patients after which they would be asked to relax while waiting for the magic formula to take effect.

 The herbalist would go on explaining other aspects of the broad field of herbal medicine and how it beat conventional medicine hands in the pockets.
-After about 10 minutes from the administering of the medicine, he would start summoning the patients one after the other.
+After ten minutes or so, from the administering of the medicine, he would start summoning the patients one after the other.

 How did you find it?
 Medicine or no medicine?

 I had a toothache?

 This Mzee had a toothache for the last three years.
 We have given him a spoonful of the medicine and he is now healed.

 What was troubling you Mzee?